 geometry (GM_Curve),

-weight (real).
+weight (Real).

 The property geometry provides the description of a 2D or 3D curve, but similar to Node entities its cardinality can be 0 or 1 as well.
 The property weight can be used for graph-based applications such as dealing with the impedance representing absolute barriers in transportation problems.